Georges034302/acc-cloud-wil-demo/week4/lab_4_b_microservice_deployment.md

-# 🧩 Microservices with Independent State and HTTP Communication
+# Demo Guide: 🧩 Microservices with Independent State and HTTP Communication

 ## 🎯 Objective